 The vast majority of the articles I’ve written are about how to heal and prevent disease.
 Of course that’s important, and what most of us are after.
 However, the reality of life is that sometimes, despite our best efforts, we can’t avoid illness or disease.
-And as I pointed out in a recent article, The Biggest Obstacle to Perfect Health is Your Mind, if there’s one thing we can be sure of it’s that we’re all dying from the moment we’re born.
+And, if there’s one thing we can be sure of, it’s that we’re all dying from the moment we’re born.
 Morbid, perhaps.
 But it’s the truth.

 When I first became ill back in 1998, all of my efforts were directed towards getting well.
 That was appropriate and natural.
 I spent tons of energy researching possible causes of my symptoms, I tried special diets, I took supplements, herbs and drugs, I saw numerous doctors and alternative practitioners of every possible persuasion, I read every book on health I could get my hands on.
 I even enrolled in Chinese medicine school in 1999 to learn how to heal myself with natural medicine.
 And yet mid-way through 2000 I was still sick.

 Acceptance doesn’t mean giving up.
 It means recognizing that the moment is as it is.
 Find out how acceptance impacted my own health journey—and how it could change your experience. #wellness #chriskresser